2019–2021 World Test Championship: Point scoring

 Each series would therefore carry a maximum of 120 points with points distributed as follows:

 A team that was behind the required over rate at the end of a match would have two competition points deducted for each over it was behind.
 In January 2020, South Africa became the first team to be docked World Test Championship points, after a slow over-rate in the fourth Test against England.

 Participants

-The nine full members of the ICC who participated were:
+Nine full members of the ICC participated in the competition:

-Since each team played only six of the eight possible opponents, the ICC announced that India and Pakistan would not play against each other in the first and second editions of the tournament.
+Since each team played only six of the eight possible opponents, the ICC announced that India and Pakistan would not play against each other in the first and second editions of the tournament due to the ongoing political issues between the two countries.

-The three full members of the ICC who did not participate:
+The three full members of the ICC who did not participate were Afghanistan, Ireland and Zimbabwe.
 These were the three lowest ranked full members of the ICC.
-They had been included in the ICC Future Tours Programme; they played a number of Test matches during this period against Championship participants and each other but these did not have bearing on the Championship.
+They had been included in the ICC Future Tours Programme and played a number of Test matches during this period against Championship participants and each other but these did not have bearing on the Championship.